jaredpar/csharplang/proposals/struct-improvements.md

 - If the constructor contains any `in / out / ref` parameters that do not refer to reference types then the *safe-to-escape* of the return will be the current method scope.
-- Else the *safe-to-escape* will be the enclosing method scope
+- Else the *safe-to-escape* will be the outside the enclosing method

 The limiting of this rule to `ref struct` that directly contain a `ref field` is an important compatibility concern.
 Consider that the majority of `ref struct`